-Make getting published your reality in 2014
+Make getting published your reality

 Traveling and getting paid for it - talk about a writer's dream (especially this writer).
 I get asked by a lot of writers how I started writing, how I went from unpublished to published, how I turned my travel writing dreams into a career.
 As you might expect, the answer is complicated...